How to Become a Notary Public

 The function of the notary public is to prevent fraud by witnessing and certifying that a person actually signed a document.

-As a general rule, a prospective notary public must:
+As a general rule, a notary is required to:

 - be at least 18 years of age.